piappl/robotic-map/README.md

 # robotic-map
-map - the robotic map interface library rosmapinterface - executable that shows the interface and act as a ros node (can be used to communicate with ROS robot)
+map - the robotic map interface library

 <b>Introduction:</b>

 Robotic map interface, based on Marble.
 Author: Adam Dąbrowski, adabrowski@piap.pl.
 License: LGPLv3

 The map project creates the library.
 You can use it with your application through Qt slots/signals interface.
-Another option is to build and run rosmapinterface - then the map functions as a ROS node.
+It is supported by the robotic-map-ros-interface project, allowing the map functions as a ROS node.

 <b> User Manual </b>